veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-chart.md

 ### How to use
 1. Open the newly created page.
 2. Drag and drop the stacked vertical bar chart from Ngx Charts category.
 3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
-A sample is given below:-
+A sample is given below:
     * Dataset which consists of all other parameters like labels, and legends.
         ```ts
         dataSet=[